Tom Dillmann: Formula Three (2007–2011)

-GP3 Series
+GP3 Series (2011)

 In March 2011, Dillmann joined the Carlin team for the 2011 season, partnering Conor Daly and Leonardo Cordeiro in the team.
 At the opening round of the season in Istanbul, Dillmann qualified on pole position for the first race, recording two laps good enough for the top spot.
 Dillmann made a poor start to the race, but eventually finished the race in third position.
 Following the event however, Dillmann was dropped by the team; at the mid-season test at the Hungaroring, Dillmann joined the Addax Team, and remained with the team into the third round of the season, in Valencia.
 Dillmann finished in the points at three successive meetings – at the Nürburgring, the Hungaroring and Spa-Francorchamps – and finished the season in fourteenth place in the drivers' championship.

-GP2 Series
+GP2 Series (2012–2014)

 Dillmann took third place during the feature race of the 2013 GP2 Series round at Monza.

 Dillmann preparing for a Porsche Carrera Cup France race at Imola.
 He won the second race of the weekend.